Yasukazu/yllume/example/README.md

 # example

-An example project for the Illume game engine
+An example project for the Illume game engine.
+Programs are in "lib" folder.
+The main program is "orgMain.dart".

 ## Getting Started